 Remember what I said last week about good things happening in threes?
 Well, I hate to break it to my former nanny, but she’s wrong.

-Sometimes, good things happen in FOURS!
+Sometimes, good things happen in TWOS!

 And while you are here, I am going to ask shamelessly for your help.

-If you have no baby clothes to donate, how about a recipe?
 I am part of a wonderful group of food bloggers called BloggerAid who have decided to stop shaking their heads in dismay at the state of the world and instead, start working on improving things.
 BloggerAid’s principal aim is to raise awareness of world hunger and to raise funds for the UN’s World Food Programme (WFP), an international organisation working to alleviate hunger around the globe.
 More specifically, we have chosen to support the WFP’s School Meals programme which aims to supply a hot nutritious meal to schoolchildren in the world’s poorest countries, as an incentive to parents to keep children in school and thereby break the cycle of poverty.